MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/implementing-audio-processing-objects.md

 This sample shows a multi-mode streaming effect being registered using AddReg entries in the SYSVAD Tablet INF file.

-This sample code is from the SYSVAD audio sample and is available on GitHub here: <https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad>.
+This sample code is from the SYSVAD audio sample and is available on GitHub: <https://github.com/Microsoft/Windows-driver-samples/tree/master/audio/sysvad>.

 This sample illustrates this combination of system effects: